Don't Hold Your Breath: Synopsis

 The music video begins with Scherzinger sitting in the back of a London hackney carriage.
 As the rain pours outside and raindrops cover the windows, she sings the first verse while changing her smart clothes for more casual ones.
 The singer stares longingly out of the carriage's window, watching the rain outside.
 During the refrain, there are two main scenes.
 In the first, Scherzinger is seen wrapped in a blanket, while in the second she walks across the room of an old house, in need of renovation.
 The lighting is cold and dim, and most of the furniture is covered in plastic wrap.
 Scherzinger stares resentfully at her surroundings while crossing the room.
 In the second verse, the signer stands in front of a mirror in the bathroom of the house, where she has a moment of realisation.
 After turning the taps on for a while, the sink overflows as she scornfully looks in the mirror, relating to the lyrics of the song.
 She is then seen walking toward the camera, through a hallway of the house.
 It is a confident independent walk towards the audience with lights flashing rhythmically behind her.
 The bridge sees the singer sitting in one the house's empty rooms, in an old armchair, and intersects some of the earlier carriage and bathroom scenes.
 As she sings the lyric: 'The screen fades to black', the blanket seen earlier on falls in front of the camera, revealing a close-up shot of Scherzinger's face.
 Her hair flows in the wind and she finally gets up from the armchair to stand in front of the room's open windows.
-In the final scene, the siner stands confidently in front of the window as wind and light flood the room.
+In the final scene, the singer stands confidently in front of the window as wind and light flood the room.
 She sings the final verse of the song, looking directly at the camera and smiling for the first time in the video.